Abougheda/Project-/README.md

 # Limitation and Further Improvement
 - when the robot approaches an obstacle it spins around the obstacle and spins around itself, this can be fixed by adjusting the steer angle along with the speed.
 - if a random obstacle happens to be right next to the target position, it will loop around itself and not stop at the target
+- limitation of robot colliding with wall and how to fix this issue

+# Project contributions
+Ali Abou-Gheda worked on the "ON" and "condition target" functions Mohamad Moamen worked on the initializations and imports for the codes Kanzy Tawfik worked on the checking obstacles along with the while loop